 Scout out the areas where children may go.

-The terrain around rural areas can be great for playtime, but parents should make sure there aren't rotted out trees with branches that could easily fall oﬀ and hit a child, or deep water areas in a nearby stream.
+The terrain around rural areas can be great for playtime, but parents should make sure there isn't rotted out trees with branches that could easily fall oﬀ and hit a child, or deep water areas in a nearby stream.
 Open fields can often have holes dug out by animals, that a running child could easily injure their ankle by tripping over.
 In some parts of the country, there are very unique terrain issues that parents should become aware of by contacting their local police department.

 Communal parks, alleyways, and other areas that kids may pass through or go to play should be checked out for any harmful debris like scrap metal or unsafe structures.